Al Zimbalist: MGM

 The film was popular enough for Zimbalist to be signed to MGM.
 His first film for them was Watusi a sequel to King Solomon's Mines (1950), using footage from that film.
 The second was a remake of Tarzan, the Ape Man (1959) which also used King Solomon's Mines footage.

 Zimbalist then made Valley of the Dragons at Columbia based on a Jules Verne novel.
 This movie made use of footage from One Million B.C.
 (1940).

 He then went back to MGM for Drums of Africa (1963), using footage from King Solomon's Mines once more.
 After Drums of Africa Zimbalist was going to make Jazz Jungle but it was never made.

 Later career

-In 1964 he was going to make The Sea Creature for Jack Warner Jnr.
-The film was never made.
+In 1964 he was going to make The Sea Creature for Jack Warner Jr. The film was never made.
 Zimbalist set up at the Goldwyn studios and announced plans to make 12 films starting with Young Dillinger.
 Young Dillinger used footage from Baby Face Nelson.

 After Young Dillinger he and star Nick Adams wanted to make Guns of the G Men but it was never made.
 In 1969 he registered the title Sea of Tranquility but no film resulted.